raulfdm/codeowners-flow/packages/core/README.md

 # codeowners-flow

+## About

+`codeowners-flow` lets you manage your `CODEOWNERS` file programmatically.

+Instead of directly creating and maintaining the `CODEOWNERS` markup file, with `codeowners-flow` you can define your code owners rules in JavaScript.

+To understand the motivations behind this project, refer to the [root repository README](../../README.md).

 > **Note**
 > To learn more about CODEOWNERS, please refer to the [Github official documentation](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners).

-## About

-`codeowners-flow` lets you manage your CODEOWNERS file programmatically.

-Instead of directly creating and maintaining the CODEOWNERS markup file, with `codeowners-flow` you can define your code owners rules in JavaScript.
-This allows you to automatically generate the final file based on this configuration.

-To understand the motivations behind this project, refer to the [root repository README](../../README.md).

 ## Getting started